 Bad news is not your friend here.
 When there’s bad news (or even just rumours) about a company, the company’s share price will fall in the market because a lot of people will want to get rid of their shares.
 Most of the time, it will recover once buyers and sellers have forgotten about the bad news.

 When people talk about a financial crisis or a stock market bubble, it’s an extreme example of this.
 However, smaller versions of this happen all the time.
 Usually the market is only affected for a short period before life returns to normal again.
+We are currently experiencing the first stock market collapse since 2008.
+You may have noticed your portfolio is not looking so good.
+It’s important to remember that we will recover from this just like the world recovered from the 2008 market collapse.

 What do I do?